Catalyst Center on ESXi Deployment Guide

 HTTP Proxy (http_proxy)7 |

 HTTP proxy the virtual appliance will use.
-When specifying the proxy, use the following format: http://IP-address-or-FQDN:port-number
+When specifying the proxy, use this format: http://IP-address-or-FQDN:port-number

 |